yvonnevydao/Credit_Fraud_Detection/README.md

 <img width="196" alt="image" src="https://github.com/user-attachments/assets/92efa18a-e972-457b-a443-8114574c21de">

-⇒ For `Undersampling` dataset, from the 7 scores above, the top 4 performers are: SVM, XGB, RF, LR.
+⇒ For `Undersampling` dataset, from the 7 scores above, the top performers are: SVM, XGB, RF.
 We will move ahead and fine tune them.

 #### 2.2 Non-Resampling

 <img width="201" alt="image" src="https://github.com/user-attachments/assets/c2c340da-5265-46b6-b8d2-8c3a03a73f91">

-⇒ For `Non-Resampling` dataset, from the 7 scores above, the top 4 performers are: LR, NB, SVM, RF.
+⇒ For `Non-Resampling` dataset, from the 7 scores above, the top 3 performers are: LR, NB, SVM.
 We will move ahead and fine tune them.

+⇒ Notably, the AUC scores for this dataset are generally lower compared to the other datasets.

 #### 2.3 Combine Resampling

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/fd49c4a8-d6a7-47e9-9735-436fb818ca6a">

-⇒ For `Combine Resampling` dataset, from the 7 scores above, the top 4 performers are: RF, KNN, DT, XGB.
+⇒ For `Combine Resampling` dataset, from the 7 scores above, the top 3 performers are: RF, KNN, DT.
 We will move ahead and fine tune them.

-## NOT DONE...
+⇒ The scores are significantly higher in this dataset.

+#### INTERPRET:
+⇒ It is indeed expected for the Non-Resampling dataset to have lower AUC scores compared to the resampled datasets.
+This is because resampling techniques (like undersampling and combined resampling) help address the class imbalance, allowing models to perform better on the minority class, thus improving the overall AUC scores.

+### 3. Using `GridSearchCV` for exploring hyper parameters
+The more area that we have under the curve, the better the model was at predicting classes and thus we have a higher rate of true positives while holding the number of false positives at a much lower rate.
+The big take away here is that a bigger AUC score will generally correspond to a better model.

+#### 3.1 Best parameters for Undersampling

+- `SVM` : {'C': 1, 'probability': True} ⇒  Training AUC score of 0.9877
+- `XGB` : {} ⇒  Training AUC score of 1.0
+- `RF` : {'criterion': 'entropy', 'max_depth': 10, 'max_features': 'sqrt', 'min_samples_leaf': 2, 'min_samples_split': 2, 'n_estimators': 100} ⇒  Training AUC score of 1.0

+#### 3.2  Best parameters for Non-Resampling

+- `LR` : {'C': 0.1, 'max_iter': 100, 'penalty': 'l1', 'solver': 'liblinear'} ⇒  Training AUC score of 0.9788
+- `NB` : {'var_smoothing': 0.001} ⇒  Training AUC score of 0.959
+- `SVM` : {'C': 100} ⇒  Training AUC score of 0.9999

+#### 3.3  Combine Resampling

+- `RF` :  ⇒  Training AUC score of
+- `KNN` :  ⇒  Training AUC score of
+- `DT` :  ⇒  Training AUC score of